azheraly/semEval_2026/README.md

 # Cross-Domain Detection of Machine-Generated Code via Stylometric Features and Transformer Models

+The rise of generative models has made it increasingly difficult to distinguish machine-generated code from human-written code — especially across different programming languages, domains, and generation techniques.

 This Research focuses on classifying source code into two categories: - **Human-written code** - **Machine-generated code** (e.g., GPT, Qwen, DeepSeek, etc.) The objective is to identify stylistic, structural, and